Description / Learning Objectives

 Carmen Wiebe, MD, FRCPC is a staff psychiatrist in the Borderline Personality Disorder Clinic at the Centre for Addiction and Mental Health, and Assistant Professor in Psychiatry at the University of Toronto.
 She offers individual therapy, group skills training and medication management within the Dialectical Behaviour Therapy programme.
 She coordinates University of Toronto psychiatry resident exposure to Dialectical Behaviour Therapy.
 She also teaches extensively across Ontario on BPD and DBT, and has received several teaching awards for DBT courses, including the CPA-COPCE Award for the Most Outstanding Continuing Education Activity in Psychiatry in Canada.

 Cheri Faris, BMgt, MSW, RSW received her Master of Social Work from the University of Toronto.
-She works as a clinical social worker for the Early Intervention Team at the Canadian Mental Health Association, Toronto Branch.
+She works as a private DBT therapist at a Toronto Clinic.
 She has completed the CAMH Dialectical Behaviour Therapy Certificate Course and is also extensively trained in Cognitive Behaviour Therapy.
-Cheri is a guest lecturer for training and workshops in DBT, Mindfulness and the principles of Recovery.
+Cheri facilitates workshops in DBT, Mindfulness and the principles of Recovery.
 She is also involved in the facilitation of peer-led skills groups, advocacy, and stigma reduction, and was nominated for the 2012 CAMH Transforming Lives Award.

 The pre-requisite for this course is a two-day introductory level DBT training.

 DBT: Intermediate Level Training qualifies as part of the Dialectical Behaviour Therapy Certificate Program.
 For more information, please contact Shira Green at 416-535-8501 ext.
 6683 or e-mail email@example.com